 ● The Administration on Aging helps individuals and their families think about and plan for what they want to happen in case long term services and supports are needed.

 ● Federal employees, active and retired military members, and qualified relatives, who can medical qualify, may purchase Long Term Care insurance from a private company.
 Called the Federal Long Term Care Insurance Program It's existence:

 ˃ Reinforces the importance of private coverage

 ˃ Serves as "a statement from our government about the importance of long term care insurance".

-Call John C Parker today at 860.739.0005 to talk about Long Term "Health" insurance options to meet your interest & budget.
+Call John C Parker today at 860.739.0005 for an appointment.
+We can talk about Long Term "Health" insurance options to meet your interest & budget.
 I'll get back to you if not available.